PritenMakwana44/rock-paper-scissors/README.md

 **Solved Bugs**

 External html on Github bug:
-- Fix was to specify root with with "rock-paper-scissors".
+- Fix was to specify root with "rock-paper-scissors".

 See below for code to fix.